-- Formal UCSD Applications for Graduate Admission should be submitted by January 15th of the admission year; failure to meet that deadline will jeopardize the applicant's opportunity for admission and financial support.
+Formal UCSD Applications for Graduate Admission should be submitted by January 15th of the admission year; failure to meet that deadline will jeopardize the applicant's oppor tunity for admission and financial support.

-- 2. Supporting documents for all applicants must include:

-- a. statement of purpose

-- b. three letters of recommendation

-- c. official transcripts

-d.
-Graduate Record Examination (GRE) scores from the General Test e. foreign applicants must submit TOEFL scores and a Foreign Applicant Financial Statement a. for ALL applicants, a repertory list of works (solo and chamber) performed during the past few years and a sample of printed concert programs in which they have participated, either as performer or composer b. for ALL applicants, a minimum of two papers illustrating writing ability in any of the following areas: analysis, criticism, aesthetics, music theory, or music technology c. for Composition applicants, a minimum of three scores of instrumental works with taped examples of the works being performed.
-(These may include, but should not be exclusively electroacoustic.)
+- 2. Supporting documents for all applicants must include: - a. statement of purpose - b. three letters of recommendation - c. official transcripts - d.
+Graduate Record Examination (GRE) scores from the General Test - e. foreign applicants must submit TOEFL scores and a Foreign Applicant Financial Statement - In addition, applicants to graduate studies in music must submit a portfolio consisting of the following: - a. for ALL applicants, a repertory list of works (solo and chamber) performed during the past few years and a sample of printed concert programs in which they have participated, either as per former or composer - b. for ALL applicants, a minimum of two papers illustrating writing ability in any of the following areas: analysis, criticism, aesthetics, music theory, or music technology - in addition - - c. for Composition applicants, a minimum of three scores of instrumental works with taped examples of the works being performed.
+(These may include, but should not be exclusively electroacoustic.) - d. for CS/EP and Computer Music, prospective students should submit appropriate documentation (e.g., papers, performances, intermedia works, computer programs, etc.) of their prior work - e. for Performance applicants, tapes and/ or personal audition demonstrating their level of vocal and/or instrumental performance